-This year sees a buffet of Final Fantasy goodness that will appeal to hardcore series stalwarts and absolute beginners alike.
+This year sees a buffet of Final Fantasy goodness coming the way of hardcore series stalwarts and absolute beginners alike.
 We've already had the HD port of Final Fantasy Type-0 for current-gen consoles, the PSP original translating decently to home systems.
-With it comes access to a demo of the upcoming Final Fantasy XV, "Episode Duscae."
-In the summer Heavensward, the first expansion pack for FF's MMORPG title will be released.
+With it comes access to a demo of the upcoming Final Fantasy XV, "Episode Duscae".
+In the summer, the first expansion for FF's MMORPG title, XIV, is released – British readers will be able to get their hands on Heavensward from the 23rd of June.
 And that's not all, as news has emerged that a smartphone port of FFXI, a co-development between franchise overlords Square Enix and mobile specialists NEXON, will be available in 2016.

 I took a shine to weird fiery-wolf-lion-thing Red XIII the moment he was introduced in Final Fantasy VII, as a lab experiment that stringy-haired scientist Hojo was going to force human flower-girl Aerith to copulate with in order to provide new specimens to incarcerate and torture.
 You'd think, as a scientist, he'd have figured out that this probably wasn't biologically viable.